Blog / Short Circuit Board: PCB Damage Caused by Current Diversion/Low Resistance

 This method is effective at detecting shorts involving ground thru-holes.
 It is also effective for spotting burns involving connections on the ground plane.

-Multilayer circuit boards with internal layers feature return paths through vias and near the components.
-This area is convenient for checking the board surface layer's solder pads and vias.
 You can test by placing one of the multimeter's probes on the ground connection and the other on the conductors.

 However, it is possible to mistake a short circuit for a typical ground connection, so pay attention to the layout.
 Ungrounded/exposed conductors should have high resistance.
-Therefore, the PCB might have a short if the resistance is low and there's no inductor between the ground and conductor.

 Shorted Components